 There are 4 courses (16 credits) available to students whose apprenticeship is registered with Skilled Trades BC by the school district.
-The Career Programs Teacher is available to assist with this process.
+Enrollment in these courses is required, and coursework is delivered using the Brightspace (VLN) platform.
+Enrollment and registration are done in collaboration with Career Programs staff.

-Information and application forms are available on the VSB Career Programs website at $\underline{careerprograms.vsb.bc.ca} \rightarrow \underline{Our\ Programs} \rightarrow \underline{Youth\ WORK\ in\ Trades}$
+Information and application forms are available on the VSB Career Programs website at careerprograms.vsb.bc.ca \rightarrow Our Programs \rightarrow Youth WORK in Trades